-In order to assess how the public market values shares of similar publicly traded companies, Barclays Capital reviewed and compared specific financial and operating data relating to Mediacom from the Company Projections with selected companies that Barclays Capital, based on its experience in the cable industry, deemed comparable to Mediacom.
-The selected comparable companies were:
+In order to assess how the public market values shares of similar publicly traded companies, Barclays Capital reviewed and compared specific financial and operating data relating to Mediacom from the Company Projections with selected companies, consisting of public, multiple system operator cable companies, that Barclays Capital, based on its experience in the cable industry, deemed sufficiently comparable to Mediacom to serve as a useful basis for comparison.
+The selected companies were:

-- Cablevision Systems Corporation
+Cablevision Systems Corporation

-- Charter Communications, Inc.
+Charter Communications, Inc.

-- Comcast Corporation
+Comcast Corporation

-- Time Warner Cable Inc.
+Time Warner Cable Inc.

 Barclays Capital calculated and compared various financial multiples and ratios of Mediacom and the selected comparable companies.
 As part of its selected comparable company analysis, Barclays Capital calculated and analyzed each company's ratio of its enterprise value to certain historical financial criteria including (i) earnings before interest, taxes, depreciation and amortization, or EBITDA, (ii) number of video subscribers, and (iii) levered free cash flow, or LFCF.
-The enterprise value of each company was obtained by adding its short and long-term debt to the sum of the market value of fits common equity, the value of any preferred stock (at liquidation value) and the book value of any minority interest, and subtracting its cash and cash equivalents and the present value of the net operating loss caryforwards, if any.
+The enterprise value of each company was obtained by adding its short and long-term debt to the sum of the market value of its common equity, the value of any preferred stock (at liquidation value) and the book value of any minority interest, and subtracting its cash and cash equivalents and the present value of the net operating loss carryforwards, if any.
 All of these calculations were performed on November 10, 2010 and based on publicly available financial data (other than the Mediacom share count and the net operating loss balance which were provided by Mediacom management) and closing prices as of such date, the second to last trading date prior to the delivery of Barclays Capital's opinion.
+For more information on these calculations, including the specific values for EBITDA and LFCF for each of the selected comparable companies and Mediacom, please see the Discussion Materials presented by Barclays Capital to the special committee and the board of directors of Mediacom on November 12, 2010, attached as Exhibit (c)(2) to the Schedule 13E-3 filed with the SEC by Mediacom, Merger Sub and Rocco B. Commisso on December 3, 2010.

 Barclays Capital selected the comparable companies listed above because their businesses are reasonably similar to that of Mediacom.
-However, because of the inherent differences between the business, operations and prospects of Mediacom and those of the selected comparable companies, Barclays Capital believed that it was inappropriate to, and therefore did not, rely solely on the quantitative results of the selected comparable comparable comparable comparable subjests.
-Accordingly, Barclays Capital also made qualitative judgments concerning differences between the business, financial and operating characteristics and prospects of Mediacom and the selected comparable companies that could affect the public trading values of each in order to provide a context in which to consider the results of the quantitative judgments related primarily to their capital structures and the differing sizes, growth prospects, profitability levels and degree of operational risk between Mediacom and the companies included in the selected company analysis.
+However, because of the inherent differences between the business, operations and prospects of Mediacom and those of the selected comparable companies, including differences in leverage ratios, geographic and product markets, management teams, product offerings, size, profitability levels and capital structure, Barclays Capital believed that it was appropriate to also rely upon factors other than the quantitative results of the selected comparable company analysis.
+Accordingly, Barclays Capital also made qualitative judgments concerning differences between the business, financial and operating characteristics and prospects of Mediacom and the selected comparable companies that could affect the public trading values of each in order to provide a context in which to consider the results of the quantitative analysis.
+These qualitative judgments related primarily to their capital structures and the differing sizes, growth prospects, profitability levels and degree of operational risk between Mediacom and the companies included in the selected company analysis.